 We have a strong, supportive and welcoming research culture.

-With over 10 years experience in distance learning we provide you with a comprehensive package of resources backed up with substantial support.
+With many years experience in distance learning we provide you with a comprehensive package of resources backed up with substantial support.

 Your supervisors are always available to provide support and advice by email and MS Teams.